Regular contact manifolds: a generalization of the Boothby-Wang theorem: Introduction

-This is constantly 0 if and only if $\cR(f)\zh=\xd f$.
-Hence, for any vector field $X$ taking values in the contact distribution $C=\ker(\zh)$, we get

-This implies that also $[X,Y](f)=0$ for all $X,Y\in C$.
-But $C$ is maximally non-integrable, so such Lie brackets span the whole tangent bundle $\sT M$, thus $f$ is a constant.

-\mn The structure of compact regular contact manifolds $(M,\zh)$ has been studied in \cite{Boothby:1958}.
-Theorem 1 there says that on such a manifold there exist an equivalent contact form $\zh'$ whose Reeb vector field $\cR'$ is periodic, thus induces a principal action of the group $S^1=\R/\Z$ on $M$.
-This is an important result with 150 citations (according to the \emph{MathSciNet}).
-The proof starts with the observation that, as orbits are closed submanifolds in the regular case and $M$ is compact, they are circles, so $\cR$ is periodic on each orbit, however, \emph{a priori} with different periods.
-The problem we noticed when trying to apply this result in one of our works is that this proof is false.
-This is because, after finding a smooth function $f:M\to\R$ such that $\cR'=f\cR$ is periodic, the authors define this equivalent contact form to be $\zh'=\zh/f$, and claim that $\cR'$ is the Reeb vector field of $\zh'$.
-But we have just shown that it is not true, so $\cR'$ is not the Reeb vector field of any contact form equivalent to $\zh$, except when $f$ is a constant, i.e., $\cR$ is periodic itself.
+\m The structure of compact regular contact manifolds $(M,\zh)$ has been studied in \cite{Boothby:1958}.
+Theorem 1 there says that on such a manifold there exists an equivalent contact form $\zh'$ whose Reeb vector field $\cR'$ is periodic, thus inducing a principal action of the group $S^1=\R/\Z$ on $M$.
+However, the proof in \cite{Boothby:1958} is incomplete in one important respect.
+It has been already noticed and corrected in \cite{Geiges:2008,Niederkruger:2005}.
+This proof starts with the observation that, as orbits are closed submanifolds in the regular case, for compact $M$ they all are circles, so $\cR$ is periodic on each orbit, however, \emph{a priori} with different periods.
+It has been proved that one can find a nonvanishing smooth function $f:M\to\R$ such that all trajectories of $\cR'=f\cR$ have a common minimal period, so $\cR'$ induces a free $S^1$-action on $M$.
+Further, the authors define this equivalent contact form to be $\zh'=\zh/f$, and claim that $\cR'$ is the Reeb vector field of $\zh'$, which is clearly false, except when $f$ is a constant.